Joanna Bruno: Life and career

 Born in West Orange, New Jersey, Bruno began her vocal music studies with Katherine Eastment in New Jersey.
 She studied opera with Jennie Tourel at the Juilliard School where she graduated as an undergraduate student in 1967.

 She continued graduate studies at the Juilliard Opera Center with whom she performed in the United States premieres of Francesco Cavalli's Ormindo (as Nerillo in 1968) and Arthur Honegger's Antigone.
 She later pursued further studies in opera with Luigi Ricci at the Accademia Nazionale di Santa Cecilia in Rome.
 She was an apprentice artist with the Santa Fe Opera in 1967, and she performed the role of Susanna in Mozart's The Marriage of Figaro at the Aspen Music Festival while a student at the Aspen Opera Center in 1966.

 Bruno made her professional opera debut in 1968 as Monica in Menotti's The Medium at the Festival dei Due Mondi in Spoleto, Italy.

-In 1969 she was the soprano soloist in Carl Nielsen Symphony No. 3 with the Boston Symphony Orchestra under conductor Henry Lewis.
-In the 1970s she made numerous appearances with the Santa Fe Opera (SFO), including portraying Susanna to Kiri Te Kanawa's Countess in Te Kanawa's American debut in 1971.
+In 1969, she was the soprano soloist in Carl Nielsen Symphony No. 3 with the Boston Symphony Orchestra under conductor Henry Lewis.
+During the 1970s, she made numerous appearances with the Santa Fe Opera (SFO), including portraying Susanna to Kiri Te Kanawa's Countess in Te Kanawa's American debut in 1971.
+In 1971, she was also a soloist with the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park, in the summer series.

 Other roles she sang with the SFO include Anna Truelove in Igor Stravinsky's The Rake's Progress (1970); Pamina in Mozart's The Magic Flute (1971); Mimì in Puccini's La bohème (1973); Despina in Mozart's Così fan tutte (1975) and Micaëla in Bizet's Carmen (1975) She later returned to the SFO in 2004 to portray the maidservant in Giuseppe Verdi's Simon Boccanegra.

-She also performed frequently with the New York City Opera (NYCO) during the 1970s portraying roles like Mimì and Micaela among others.
+She performed frequently with the New York City Opera (NYCO) during the 1970s portraying roles like Mimì and Micaela among others.
 With the NYCO she notably created the role of Cora Arnek in the world premiere of Menotti's The Most Important Man in 1971.
-Another Menotti role she tackled was Sardula in Menotti's The Last Savage at the Hawaii Opera Theater in 1973.
-Other career highlights in America included performances of Mimì at the Lyric Opera of Chicago in 1972 and at the Houston Grand Opera in 1975 with José Carreras as her Rodolfo.
+Another Menotti role she tackled was Sardula in Menotti's The Last Savage at the Hawaii Opera Theatre in 1973.

+Other career highlights in North America included performances of Mimì at the Lyric Opera of Chicago in 1972 and at the Houston Grand Opera in 1975 with José Carreras as her Rodolfo.
 She returned to Houston in 1976 as Monica in Menotti's The Medium.